ShadowDara/date-calculator/SECURITY.md

-# Security
+# 🔒 Security

-This is a client side only website, so no data is selected,

-If you see other risks of security,
+This is a **client-side only** web application, which means:

+- No personal data is stored on a server.
+- All data is stored locally in your browser using `localStorage`.
+- File imports and exports happen only within your device.

+We do **not** collect, track, or send any data externally.

+---

+If you find any security concerns or potential risks:

-**Please report them!**
+➡️ **Please report them immediately!**
+You can open an issue [here](https://github.com/weuritz8u/date-calculator/issues) or submit a pull request.